JvanKatwijk/qt-dab/structure.md

 ----------------------------------------------------------------------------

 The directory "sources/frontend" contains the sources implementing the front end functionality.
-As mentioned, the front end implements the functionality for inputting a stream of samples from a device driver, doing the required synchronizations on that stream, converting samples to (soft) bits, building up a database with the descriptions of the services.
+As mentioned, the front end implements the functionality for inputting a stream of samples from a device handler, doing the required synchronizations on that stream, converting samples to (soft) bits, building up a database with the descriptions of the services.

-One should realize that the input data, consists of DAB frames, where a DAB frame contains three parts:
+One should realize that the input data consists of DAB frames, where a DAB frame contains three parts:
   * a so-called NULL part followed by a data block with predefined contents usedfor synchronization;
   * a few datablocks containing  data for the description of the content, i.e. the services;
   * data blocks with the actual content, the data for services.